 Halpape is a digital professional with nine years of experience working as Chief Digital Officer for a regional media publisher in Southern Germany.
-In 2022, he begins a new venture as Area Manager and Head of Digital Business within a subsidiary of Germany's leading IT system house.
+In 2023, he has begun a new venture as Head of Account Management within Germany's leading IT system house, Bechtle.
 He is enthusiastic about driving digital transformation, developing digital products, and applying innovative digital technologies.

 Supporting the next generation of digital talent, Halpape is a lecturer at Ravensburg-Weingarten University of Applied Sciences, teaching Business Informatics and Online Marketing students the principles of the digital economy.